-The steady state database which involves a detailed and comprehensive Sage model, is by far the most difficult to set up.
+The steady state database which involves a detailed and comprehensive Sage model, is by far the most difficult to set up as it requires a full representation of the actual components, and modeling losses and interactions as accurate as possible.
 For this reason, the vast majority of cooldown time estimation of a given crycooler is invested on the validation process of the Sage model that supposed to imitate the crycooler in action.
 The issue of validation of the Sage model for a given crycooler is an extremely complex process as it is hardly possible to generate experimental data at the same level of details as provided by the Sage simulation.
 In addition, both experimental and numerical data are subjected to many error and uncertainty sources, that the absolute validation of simulation results remains an unreachable objective.
 It requires, at the end, to take into account the uncertainties and to call upon good judgment and experience of both, physical and numerical properties.
+Usage of a large quantity of an empirical data and implementing validation techniques can make the model more accurate.
+In general, error of 20% is considered reasonable.
+In the cases presented in the present article we have reached an accuracy of less than 10% in the input-output tested parameters.